-All students majoring in the communications and signal processing field must take five courses in one of the two major areas listed in the following table.
+All students majoring in the communications and signal processing field must take ECE 235 and three additional courses from the following table.
 Any prerequisite courses not in the list can be used as credit towards the degree, but cannot be used to satisfy the major requirement (or the minor requirement described below).